U.S. News & World Report ranks Rutgers among 2023-24 Best Business Schools

-U.S. News & World Report recently released its “2024 Best Business Schools” ranking.
-Overall, the Rutgers Business School Part-Time MBA was ranked No. 25, up +9 places from a year ago, and our Full-Time MBA remained firmly in the top 50, ranked No. 45 (the same as last year), in this fierce competition between elite U.S. MBA programs.
+U.S. News & World Report recently released its “2023-24 Best Business Schools” ranking.
+Overall, the Rutgers Business School (RBS) Part-Time MBA was ranked No. 25, up +9 places from a year ago, and the Full-Time MBA remained firmly in the top 50, ranked No. 45 (the same as last year).
 Among public business schools, the RBS Part-Time MBA Program was ranked No. 16, and the Full-Time MBA was ranked No. 21 in the nation.
 In addition, the RBS Supply Chain Management MBA was ranked No. 9 in the U.S., up +3 spots compared to last year [see report].

 “Program rankings are the result of an RBS-wide team effort,” Lei continued.”
 Our wholehearted congratulations to everyone who has contributed to RBS’s success in the U.S. News and World Report rankings – the faculty who teach in our MBA program, our MBA students and alumni whose hard work led to their career success, and our dedicated staff who offer the best support to our MBA students.”